Gaulish Standard Bearer, Alesia, 52 BC

 – Our signature resin quality allows you to get the figure clean and ready in almost no time, so you may invest your precious free time in what really matters: painting and having fun.

-The Siege of Alesia (September, 52 BC) was a military engagement that supposed the climax of the Gallic Wars.
+The Siege of Alesia (September, 52 BC) was a military engagement that was supposed the climax of the Gallic Wars.
 It was fought by the Roman army of Julius Caesar against a confederation of Gallic tribes united under the leadership of Vercingetorix of the Arverni.
-It was the last major engagement between Gauls and Romans.
+It was the last major engagement between the Gauls and Romans.

 When some of the main Gallic tribes asked Cesar for his help in defeating the Helvetii, little they knew that his involvement would mark the beginning of the end of the world they have known for centuries.
 Through a series of schemes and alliances, Cesar annexed big portions of their territories until the situation became an existential threat for the Gauls.

-In 52 BC, a revolt erupted in the Gaul, led by the Arvenian leader Vercingetorix, who had managed to unite a big coalition of tribes under his command.
-Cesar raised a big army in Italy and took it to quell the revolt, but the supplies were very low, forcing him to attack several oppidums (Gallic villages) in his way to confront the enemy.
-Vercingetorix realized about it and decided to defend some particularly important villages to erode the Roman army and deny them the supplies they needed.
+In 52 BC, a revolt erupted in Gaul, led by the Arvenian leader Vercingetorix, who had managed to unite a big coalition of tribes under his command.
+Cesar raised a big army in Italy and took it to quell the revolt, but the supplies were very low, forcing him to attack several oppidum (Gallic villages) in his way to confront the enemy.
+Vercingetorix realized it and decided to defend some particularly important villages to erode the Roman army and deny them the supplies they needed.